ballantyne/edgaronline/README.md

 });
 ```

 There would be better examples and more thorough tests, but REDACTED employee of Donnelly Financial wasn't interested in helping me with the key issue.
+The examples above don't have the right parameters, if I can get access maybe I'll fix the readme and finish the tests.
+Underwhelmed by Donnelly Financial.

 Donations
 ------------

-Hot on the trail of scumbags insider traders that make a mockery of our currently accepted financial system?
+Hot on the trail of scumbag insider traders that make a mockery of our currently accepted financial system?
 Want to reward the person that made this kick-ass npm module?
 That's right, you can make a difference in a solitary nerd's life.
 Donate at the following cryptocurrency addresses, and thanks you for your support.

 * BTC: 1A1BrPyWpdXLPsidjaMAmyNG71vFwmKPSR
 * BCH: qqhk5ce25fs706sk9vlnhtezpk3ezp9euc82cyky8v